lbrios/essex-service-design-toolkit/docs/documentation/core/content/url-guidelines.md

 They should be clear and easy for people to remember.

-### When not to use short URL
+### When not to use a short URL

 Short URLs shouldn't be used for:

-* the majority of of URLS - there must be a marketing purpose
+* the majority of URLS - there must be a marketing purpose
 * instances where the original URL is already fit for purpose, for example [www.essex.gov.uk/dementia](www.essex.gov.uk/dementia) is the original page URL
 * external websites that are not owned by Essex County Council